guardian/tip/README.md

 Import the library into your web app:

-    libraryDependencies += "com.gu" %% "tip" % "0.1.0"
+    libraryDependencies += "com.gu" %% "tip" % "0.1.1"

-Create a GitHub label, for instance, a green label with name `Pass-in-PROD`.
+Create a GitHub label, for instance, a green label with name `Verified in PROD`.

 Create a GitHub personal access token with at least `public_repo` scope. **Keep this secret!**